lianqiw/maos/docs/30_run.md

 \subsection sect-perfevl Point Spread Function

-Maos only computes RMS averaged wavefront errors by default, which are saved to \c Res_[seed].bin.
+MAOS only computes RMS averaged wavefront errors by default, which are saved to
+\c Res_[seed].bin and c Resp_[seed].bin.
 When desired, PSFs computing can be enabled for some or all of the science evaluation directions.
 Modify \c evl.thetax , \c evl.thetay , and \c evl.wt to modify evaluation directions and relative weighting for field averaging.
+Notice that this will significantly slow down the simulation.
 Use the following parameters to enable PSF computation.
 ```
 maos evl.psfisim=20 evl.psfmean=1 # start averaging from step 20, save averaged PSF once in the end.
 maos evl.psfmean=1 evl.psfol=1   # also include open loop PSF